tldr-pages/tldr/pages/common/pueue-shutdown.md

 `pueue shutdown`

-- Shutdown the daemon with systemd:
+- Shutdown the daemon with systemd (Linux only):

 `systemctl --user disable --now pueued.service`